big32mike/bhouse.github.io/_posts/2014-01-12-hiring-an-ops-manager.md

 development, keeping everyone's work challenging and engaging without being overloaded.

-As we began seeeing candidates the evaluation became easier, though the content and flow of each interview was unique.
+As we began seeing candidates the evaluation became easier, though the content and flow of each interview was unique.
 Rarely did I make it through the full list of questions I had prepared, but the best candidates addressed everything I was looking for without directly being asked!